gumball373/ceramic-lounge-site/src/content/products/more/Cold-Brew.md

 ---
-name: Cold Brew
+name: Cold Brew Can
 description: A chilly blend with a bite to keep you up for that project car you'll definitely finish...
-price: 12.99
+price: 19.99
 img1: /cold-brew-can.webp
 img2: /cold-brew-can2.webp
 img3: /cold-brew-bag.webp